BerkeleyHCI/PolymorphicBlocks/getting-started.md

 > `BoardTop` defines default refinements for some common types, such has choosing surface-mount components for `Resistor` and `Capacitor`.
 > You can override these with a refinement in your HDL, for example choosing `AxialResistor`.

-> If using the IDE, refinements can be done through the library browser.
+> If using the IDE, refinements can also be manually inserted through the library browser.
 > 1. Select (single click) on the block you want to refine.
 > 2. In the Library Browser, search for the class you want to refine into.
 >    If you don't know, you can filter by the abstract type and see what options are under it.